Uncle from Another World: Characters

-Sumika's high school and college friend.

 Media

 Manga

 The series is written and illustrated by Hotondoshindeiru.
 It started serialization on Kadokawa Shoten's manga app and website ComicWalker on June 29, 2018.
 A character popularity poll was held to commemorate the release of the first volume, where the winning character would be featured in a bonus segment at the end of the volume.
-As of September 2025, 14 tankōbon volumes have been published.
+As of April 2026, 15 tankōbon volumes have been published.

 In November 2020, Yen Press announced that they licensed the series for English publication.